dervinism/minis/README.md

 ```
 ./run_minis.sh /Applications/MATLAB/MATLAB_Runtime/v912
 ```
-If you lunch the app in the regular way, the log file will not be generated.
+If you launch the macOS app in the regular way, the log file will not be generated.

-**Installation instructions: Matlab packaged app**\
+### Matlab functions
-In order to install minis as a Matlab packaged app, double click minisMatlab.mlappinstall inside the minisMatlab folder and follow instructions inside Matlab.
-To uninstall, navigate to Matlab Apps section, right-click minisMatlab under MY APPS subsection, and uninstall it.
+If you want to use minis within the Matlab environment, download the source_code folder and add it to your Matlab path.
+You can launch the app by typing ```minis``` in the Matlab console.
+To run minis without the GUI, use the ```minisHeadless``` function.
+You can also run 'minis' on a cluster using the script ```minisCluster.m```

-**Installation instructions: Python package on Windows**\
+### Python package on Windows
 To install follow these steps:
 1. Install Python 3.9 (in a separate environment if needed).
-2. Open the minisPy/installer folder and run the minisPyInstaller_web.exe.
+2. Open the minisPy_Windows/installer folder and run the minisPyInstaller_web.exe.
 Follow the installation instructions and install Matlab Runtime as part of them.
-3. Open the minisPy/python_files folder and execute the following line in your terminal ```python setup.py install```.
+3. Open the minisPy_Windows/python_files folder and execute the following line in your terminal ```python setup.py install```.
 4. Install Axon Binary File format python utility by executing the following line in your terminal ```pip install pyabf```.
 You are all set.

 You can use [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) file with the testPython.py script to test your installation.
 Make sure you adapt the script to load your files.
 It is important that you always import the minisPy package before you import the matlab package.
 [Here](https://uk.mathworks.com/help/compiler_sdk/python/initialize-the-matlab-runtime.html) you can find further info on how to initialise Matlab Runtime and minisPY.

-**Installation instructions: Python package on Linux**\
+### Python package on Linux
 To install follow these steps:
 1. Install Python 3.9 (in a separate environment if needed).
-2. Open the minisPy/installer folder and run the minisPyInstaller_web.install.
+2. Open the minisPy_Linux/installer folder and run the minisPyInstaller_web.install.
 Follow the installation instructions and install Matlab Runtime as part of them.
-3. Open the minisPy/python_files folder and execute the following line in your terminal ```python setup.py install```.
+3. Open the minisPy_Linux/python_files folder and execute the following line in your terminal ```python setup.py install```.
 4. Install Axon Binary File format python utility by executing the following line in your terminal ```pip install pyabf```.
 5. Update Matlab Runtime path by adding the lines below to your ~./bashrc file:
     ```